 Harpa Concert Hall

-For aficionados of striking architecture, the glass façade of Harpa Concert Hall is a must-see, situated right in the heart of downtown.
+If striking architecture does anything for you, the glass façade of Harpa Concert Hall is worth seeing in person — right in the heart of downtown.

 ➡️ READ: Iceland vs USA: 15 Surprising Cultural Differences You’ll Want to Know